 Flask Culture Systems Compared

-When it comes to growing cells or bacteria in liquid, flask culture systems play a crucial role in this process.
+When it comes to growing cells or bacteria in fluid, flask culture systems play a crucial role in this process.
 Flasks are used for both bacterial and cell cultures, but they vary depending on the type of cells being grown.
 Let’s break down the main types of flasks and how they’re used:

 - Erlenmeyer Flasks.
 These have a conical shape and are common for bacterial cultures.
 Their narrow neck reduces contamination, and they’re easy to shake for mixing.